 Today Olivia Block speaks about 132 Ranks and her experience working with the Skinner Organ at Rockefeller Chapel, in an interview on Morning Shift WBEZ 91.5 FM.
 Block discusses her early days in Texas, how she came to experimental music, and her current interests as an artist, including what makes this new work commissioned by Lampo and … Continued

-Something new from the great Anthony Pateras, as the Berlin-based Australian artist premieres Blood Stretched Out, an extended solo piano work composed for this Chicago visit.
+Something new from the great Anthony Pateras, as the Berlin-based Australian artist premieres Blood Stretched Out, an extended solo piano work commissioned by Lampo.

 Expect a performance marked by hypnotic repetition, harmonic transformation, rapid velocity and relentless energy.
 Through his process, radical and hallucinatory textures are achieved, sometimes not sounding like piano at all.